 Another possible field is probable cause, which may follow observation before ascertaining a solution.
 The actual cause may only be ascertained once a solution is found and put into action.

 I recently added objectives to determine the objective of solving the issue.

-If I can’t initially identify the action, I create an issue which encourages me to analyse the observation, cause and solution.
-This analysis helps to drive actions.
+If I can’t initially identify the action, I create an issue, which encourages me to analyse the observation, cause, and solution.
+This analysis helps drive action.

-Cost of doing: could be the time, resources and financial costs of resolving the issue.
-If the problem is insufficient turnover then the solution could be the whole cost of business development over three years.
+Cost of doing: this could be the time, resources, and financial costs of resolving the issue.
+If the problem is insufficient turnover, then the solution could be the whole cost of business development over three years.
 If the issue is a sticking door, the solution is much simpler.